Against All Odds (1984 film): Plot

 Professional football player Terry Brogan is released by his team, the Outlaws.
 Aging, injured and in need of money, he is contacted by an old acquaintance, gambler and nightclub owner Jake Wise.
 Jake wants Terry to locate his girlfriend, Jessie Wyler, who also happens to be the daughter of Mrs. Wyler, the Outlaws' owner.
 Terry is reluctant to take on the job, but he needs the money and knows Wise is capable of blackmailing him for a point-shaving incident.

 Terry tries to convince Mrs. Wyler and her business partner Ben Caxton to reinstate him on the team.
 While she expresses no interest in his football career, she offers to pay him more than Jake would if he will instead find Jessie for her.

 Hank Sully, the Outlaws team trainer, strongly advises Terry to stay away from Jake and offers to help Terry land a coaching job.
 Terry decides to work for Jake, but only until he can continue his playing career.

 Terry finds Jessie living in Cozumel, Mexico.
 She rebuffs him as she believes that he has been sent by either Jake or her mother.
 Terry tires of pursuing her and packs to leave, but Jessie appreciates that he has not revealed her whereabouts.
 She invites him to her place and they become lovers.
 Terry confides to her the leverage Jake has over him.

 Terry and Jessie remain happily together for a few weeks.
 Meanwhile, Terry tells Jake he has been unable to locate Jessie.
 Jake sends Sully to investigate, and he catches the lovers alone at the ruins of Chichen Itza.
 After a confrontation and struggle between Terry and Sully, Jessie fatally shoots Sully.
 She wants to flee to avoid jail, but Terry refuses and Jessie quickly abandons him.

 After disposing of Sully's body, Terry returns to Los Angeles.
 There he is astonished to learn that Jessie has returned to Jake.
-Jake invites Terry to his nightclub, where he tells him that he wants him to break into the office of Steve Kirsch, the Outlaw's corrupt lawyer, who is also involved in Jake's gambling operation.
+Jake invites Terry to his nightclub, where he tells him that he wants him to break into the office of Steve Kirsch, the Outlaws' corrupt lawyer, who is also involved in Jake's gambling operation.
 Terry then goes to Jake's house, where Jessie admits both her love for him and the hold Jake now has over her as he discovered that she killed Sully.